-Our goal is to offer a wide variety of materials that support learning, including basic supplies like books, crayons, paper, scissors, pens and pencils, as well as enrichment and incentive items teachers can use to motivate and inspire student engagement.
+Our goal is to offer students hope for tomorrow by empowering them for success today with a wide variety of materials that support learning, including basic supplies like books, crayons, paper, scissors, pens and pencils, as well as enrichment and incentive items teachers can use to motivate and inspire student engagement.

 School supplies are donated by businesses and individuals.
 Supplies not donated are purchased at reduced prices from partnering vendors.
 Funding is provided through the generosity of businesses, individuals and foundations.

-According to the Oklahoma State Department of Education Low Income Report 2016, 88.41% of Tulsa Public Schools students live at or below the national poverty level.
+According to the Oklahoma State Department of Education 2018 Low Income Report, 80.3% of Tulsa Public Schools students live at or below the Federal Poverty Level.
 Families struggling to make ends meet cannot afford school supplies for their children.